 Often one of the most time consuming parts of the onboarding process is identifying the right guests in the first place.
 Ideally you want to find individuals with the right background and credentials, who also have plenty of experience recording interviews.

 This is where MatchMaker.fm can make a big difference.
-It’s a free online platform that connects podcaters with great guests.
+It’s an online platform that connects podcasters with great guests.
 So if you’re looking to find the right experts for your show quickly, all it takes is a few clicks.

 The first step is to create a profile for your podcast.
 Simply upload your artwork, podcast description, and tagline.
 For more on how to create the perfect podcast profile, check out this article.